 Before removing the donor hairs from the chest, the surgeon will typically shave the patient’s chest.
 Doing so makes it easier to extract each hair follicle.
 After the donor hairs are removed, they are transplanted to the scalp.
 The surgeon will position the hairs in such a way that as they grow back, they look natural — as though they belong on the scalp.

 The location of the transplant depends on a patient’s needs.
 While some patients receive body hair on the top of their scalp, there’s also the option of transplanting the hair to the back or sides of the scalp.
 In some cases, a patient might have body hair transplanted to replace the hair that was moved from the back or sides of the head during an earlier hair restoration surgery.

 As with a scalp to scalp transplant, it does take time for the results from a body to scalp transplant to appear.
 The newly transplanted hairs will first fall out, then begin to regrow again after a few months.
 Typically, people see regrowth within 8 month’s time.
 It’s worth noting though, that body hair to scalp transplants usually aren’t as successful as scalp to scalp transplants.
 Although there might be less regrowth when hair is transplanted from the chest to the scalp, many patients see growth of at least 70 percent of the transplanted hairs.

 A body hair to scalp transplant is complicated.
 Not every surgeon offers it.
 If you are running out of options and want to get a fuller head of hair, turn to Dr. Jeffrey Epstein, one of the few hair restoration specialists to offer chest to scalp hair transplants.
-Dr. Epstein has offices in Miami and New York City, and can consult with you even if you live out of town, over email or by phone.
-To reach his practice in New York, call (212) 759-3484 today.
-For the Miami office, call (305) 666-1774.
+Dr. Epstein has office in Miami, and can consult with you even if you live out of town, over email or by phone.
+To reach his practice in Miami office, call (305) 666-1774.